Asquera/elasticsearch-workshop-book/src/queries/aggregations/nested_aggs.md

 ## Exercise

-A nested aggregation is a bucket aggregation that calculates / summarizes data over nested documents.
+A nested aggregation is a bucket aggregation that calculates / summarizes data on nested documents.
 It works on nested fields and requires a `path` to the nested object.
 See the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-bucket-nested-aggregation.html) on nested aggregations for more details.
 The `nested` path tells Elasticsearch where the inner documents reside.

-✅ Build a `nested` aggregation to group / count all restaurants by `opening_hours.day`.
+✅ Build a `nested` aggregation to group / count all restaurants by their `opening_hours.day`.

 <details>
 <summary>Possible solution</summary>